-This historic heirloom was carried from Georgia to Oklahoma by members of the Cherokee Nation who were marched out of their homelands by the U.S. government in the late 1830s.
-A sleek black bean when dried, it can also be eaten fresh.
+This historic heirloom was carried from Georgia to Oklahoma by members of the Cherokee Nation who were banished from their homelands by the U.S. government in the late 1830s.
+A sleek black bean when dried, Cherokee Trail of Tears can also be eaten fresh.

 - 20 seeds minimum

 - Direct sow 1-1 ½” deep in full sun after danger of frost has passed.
 Beans need soil temperatures between 75-85° F to sprout